menu

 As is often the case in a small town, Deming doesn't have a public transportation system that people use for their commute.

-The overall education level of Deming is somewhat higher than in the average US city of 21.84%: 27.23% of adults 25 and older in the town have at least a bachelor's degree.
+The percentage of people in Deming who are college-educated is somewhat higher than the average US community of 21.84%: 27.23% of adults in Deming have at least a bachelor's degree.

 The per capita income in Deming in 2022 was $28,552, which is lower middle income relative to Washington and the nation.
 This equates to an annual income of $114,208 for a family of four.
 However, Deming contains both very wealthy and poor people as well.